-- An ESOP conversion is generally too expensive for busineses with revenue below $5 million.
+- An ESOP conversion is generally too expensive for businesses with revenue below $5 million.

 - Private equity groups are rarely interested in businesses with revenue below $5 million and EBITDA of at least $1 million.

 - A sale to an outside party can be very attractive when the economy is doing well, but prices can drop precipitously in economic downturns.

-- While a conversion to worker owned cooperative is a complete mystery to most attorneys and consultants, it can be an extremely attractive option for a wide range of businesses.
+- While a conversion to worker owned cooperative can be an extremely attractive option for a wide range of businesses, it is a complete mystery to most attorneys and consultants.

-We help business owners explore their options, select the best one, and then develop a detailed plan.
-We then work closely with specialists to help our clients achieve their goals.
-We also help clients prepare for an exit.
+We help business owners explore their options, select the best one, and then develop a plan.
+We then help them execute the plan.
 This can be a multi-year process, as described in this hypothetical case study.

-Here are some of the most common issues that decrease company value:
+Here are some of the most common levers we use to drive company value: